nyugoh/game-sites-scrapper/README.md

 # Soccer game sites scrapper
-A Golang web crawler and scrapper to get data from sites
+A Golang & Python web crawler and scrapper to get data from sites

 The scrapper fetches a web page and extracts football info and sends it a Google sheet